 DSP: Demand Side Platform.
-DSP refers to the technology that enables advertisers to bid on digital advertising inventory to get the least expensive rate
+DSP refers to the technology that enables advertisers to bid on digital advertising inventory to get the least expensive rate for ads.

 SSP: Supply Side Platform.
 The opposite of DSP, where advertising inventory is made available to DSPs.